miya0001/wp-api-i18n/README.md

-# Enables translation to the rest-api
+# Enables translation for the rest-api

 This plugin allows you to translate rest-api plugin before merging into WordPress core.